oclint/oclint-docs/devel/checkout.rst

 Summary
 -------

-Sum up, to check out all OCLint modules and dependencies, you could execute the following commands:
+Sum up, to check out all OCLint modules and dependencies, we could execute the following commands:

 .. code-block:: bash